-“We’re blowing away symposium traditions of the past,” said Dawn Jourdan, the college’s executive associate dean and chief orchestrator of the event.
+“We blew away symposium traditions of the past,” said Dawn Jourdan, the college’s executive associate dean and chief orchestrator of the event.

-Beginning with an 8 a.m. continental breakfast and registration in the Langford B Exhibit Hall, the symposium will feature research relevant to natural, built and virtual environments in a series of terse, five-minute presentations abbreviated from talks previously delivered at scholarly venues around the world.
+The symposium, which took place in the Langford Architecture Center's Preston Geren Auditorium, featured research relevant to natural, built and virtual environments in a series of terse, five-minute presentations abbreviated from talks previously delivered at scholarly venues around the world.

 Complementing the keynote address, the College of Architecture’s Wright Gallery is hosting an exhibit Jakob curated on the historic role of Swiss landscape architects.
 The exhibit, which runs Oct.
 23 – Dec.
 1, will be open during the symposium on the second floor of the Langford A building.

 This year, symposium presentations were arranged in multidisciplinary sessions of four speakers, with each taking five minutes to describe their work.
 The sessions will be followed by 10-minute question and answer periods.
 The expedited presentations, all in Geren Auditorium, contrast with previous years, which included a series of 20-minute presentations delivered back-to-back in several concurrent sessions, each under a specific topic.